AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/universal-editor.md

 ---
 title: Universal Editor
-description: Explore Explore the Universal Editor and learn how it enables anyone to edit any aspect of your content in any implementation.
+description: Explore the Universal Editor and learn how it enables anyone to edit any aspect of your content in any implementation.
 hidefromtoc: yes
 index: no
 ---